makupi/dispatch/README.md

 ## Features
 - custom Context with additional features like `ctx.ask`
-- patched `Bot` and `AutoShardedBot` classes that that use the custom Context
+- patched `Bot` and `AutoShardedBot` classes:
+  - use custom Context
-- patched `Bot` automatically loads token and prefix from `.env` file
+  - automatically loads token and prefix from `.env` file
+  - automatically loads cogs/extensions from `cogs/`  (can be modified through the `cogs_path` argument)

 - `monkey_patch()` to overwrite `discord.py` classes with `dpy-utils`

 ## Installation